Small Business HQ

 One of the benefits of financial planning is that it sets aside an emergency fund to deal with unexpected costs, economic risks, legal risks, etc.

-With a financial plan, such risks do not end up having massive negative implications that would set the business back.
+With a financial plan, such risks do not end up having massive negative implications on the business financials that would set the business back.
 One of the benefits of financial planning is you can make pessimistic financial projections and plan for contingencies.

 5. Prepare a Blueprint for Future Operations